 The dark and light theme my Hugo site uses doesn’t handle the Gantt chart as well as the other Mermaid diagrams.
 If I use the neutral Mermaid theme, it doesn’t show as clearly when using the dark Hugo theme, and vice versa with the dark Mermaid theme and light Hugo theme.
 This isn’t ideal, but you can customise the appearance of your Mermaid diagrams too.

 I’ve stuck with the neutral Mermaid theme for the rest of the site because it seems to be the best fit for flowcharts with the two different Hugo themes, and flowcharts are the diagrams I’m going to be using Mermaid for most often on this site.
-However, for this Gantt chart I’ve customised the appearance a little, using %%init%%
+However, for Figure 2 I’ve customised the appearance a little, using %%init%%, specifying the default theme and a grey text colour that works slightly better (though it’s still not brilliant).

 Git Graphs